hank5000/libniceAppAndroid_eclipse/README.md

 Step1.
 Sync project libnice4android and libgstreamer4android.

 Step2.
-Set your ndk path and libniceAppAndroid path in libnice4android.
+Set your ndk path and libniceAppAndroid path at build4android.sh which is in project libnice4android.

 Step3.
 Using Eclipse to open this project.